Siocon

-Siocon, officially the Municipality of Siocon (Lungsod sa Siocan; Subanen: Benwa Siocan; Chavacano: Municipalidad de Siocan; Bayan ng Siocan), is a 1st class municipality in the province of Zamboanga del Norte, Philippines.
+Siocon, officially the Municipality of Siocon (Lungsod sa Siocan; Subanen: Benwa Siocan; Chavacano: Municipalidad de Siocan; Bayan ng Siocan), is a municipality in the province of Zamboanga del Norte, Philippines.
 According to the 2020 census, it has a population of 48,524 people.

 Visitors describe Siocon as a "hidden paradise".

 Local industry includes the Canatuan mine.

 History

 In 1955, the following barrios were created: